vicariousinc/PGMax/README.md

 poetry install
 pre-commit install
 ```

+### Install on GPU

-By default this installs JAX for CPU.
-If you'd like to use JAX with a GPU and specific CUDA version (highly recommended), follow the official instructions [here](https://github.com/google/jax#pip-installation-gpu-cuda).
+By default the above commands install JAX for CPU.
+If you have access to a GPU, follow the official instructions [here](https://github.com/google/jax#pip-installation-gpu-cuda) to install JAX for GPU.

 ## Citing PGMax